-Q/ Do I have to re-apply for financial aid every year?
+Q/ Do I have to reapply for financial aid every year?

-- A/ Yes.
-You will need to file your FAFSA no sooner than October 1, and we recommend filing by March 15 each year to ensure timely awards. - Q/ I don't remember filling out "Form XYZ" last year; why do I have to do it this year? - A/ The foundation of your financial aid application-the FAFSA will not change from year to year.
+A/ Yes.
+You will need to file your FAFSA no sooner than to ensure timely awards.

+Q/ I don't remember filling out "Form XYZ" last year; why do I have to do it this year?

+A/ The foundation of your financial aid application-the FAFSA-will not change from year to year.
 However, based on verification selection, changing requirements and regulations, differences in your financial situation, or other factors, the Office of Financial Aid may request appropriate documentation.
 This may change from year to year, so it is essential to read all correspondence and requests from the Office of Financial Aid and respond in a timely manner.